-I have been teaching math to teenagers for nearly a decade in both public and independent schools.
+I have been teaching math to teenagers for over a decade in public, charter, and independent schools.
 I’ve earned master’s degrees in math and educational leadership, and my work in schools includes diversity and departmental leadership.

 Leadership is at once a process of self-actualization, a practice of evidence-based decision-making, and an applied system of ethics.
 It is a life-affirming practice of taking risks for the benefit of our world.

 Philosophy of Education

 For me, the fundamental purpose of education is to instill a belief in the power of the individual to transform the world.
 Educators are primarily designer and facilitators of engaging learning experiences for students.

 This research was conducted during the 2019–20 school year under the supervision of Dr. Rebecca Stilwell at the Klingenstein Center at Teachers College, Columbia University.